2018 3rd International Conference on

 - Conference: May 27-29, 2018

-The information about the Keynote Speakers of ICEFMS2018 is as follows, which will be updated regularly.
+The information about the Keynote Speakers of ICEFMS2018 are as follows, which will be updated regularly.

 Biography: Dr. Xiaoquan Jiang graduated from The University of Houston with a Ph.D. in finance, Texas A&M University with a MS in economics, Sichuan University with MA in economics, and the University of Electronic Science and Technology of China with EB in electronic engineering.
 Dr. Jiang has diversified teaching experiences at different universities and overseas, for instance, Sichuan University, University of Houston, University of Alaska, University of Northern Iowa, Hong Kong Polytech University and Florida International University.
 Dr. Jiang has taught the courses in undergraduate level, graduate level (including Master of Science in Finance and MBA), and doctoral level.
 Dr. Jiang’s research focus is on empirical asset pricing and valuation, risk-return relation, financial anomalies, capital market research in accounting.
 He has published papers in top finance journals, including the Journal of Business, Journal of Banking and Finance, Financial Management, Journal of Financial Markets, etc. Dr. Jiang received several best paper awards and research funds.
 Dr. Jiang served as a keynote speaker, session chair, presenter, and discussant for many national and international conferences.